vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 36. What is Opaque Type?

 ### Answer:
-Opaque type hides the exact return type
-using `some` keyword.
+Opaque type hides the exact return type using the `some` keyword.

 ### Example:
 ```swift